-- The risk of liver damage is increased if Epilim is taken by children under 3 years of age, in people taking other antiepileptic medicine at the same time or having other neurological or metabolic disease and severe forms of epilepsy. - A small number of people being treated with antiepileptics such as sodium valproate have had thoughts of harming or killing themselves.
+The risk of liver damage is increased if Epilim Chrono is taken by children under 3 years of age, in people taking other antiepileptic medicine at the same time or having other neurological or metabolic disease and severe forms of epilepsy.

+A small number of people being treated with anti-epileptics such as sodium valproate have had thoughts of harming or killing themselves.
 If at any time you have these thoughts, immediately contact your GP or specialist.

-As with other anti-epileptic drugs, convulsions may become worse or happen more frequently whilst taking this medicine. - If this happens contact your GP or specialist immediately.
-If you or your child taking Epilim develops problems with balance and co-ordination, feeling lethargic or less alert, vomiting, tell your doctor immediately.
-This may be due to increased amount of ammonia in the blood. - Talk to your GP, specialist or pharmacist before taking Epilim if: You have a brain disease or a metabolic condition affecting your brain. - You have problems with your pancreas.
-You have diabetes or are being tested for diabetes.
-This medicine may affect the results of urine tests. - You know or your doctor suspects that there is a genetic problem caused by a mitochondrial disorder in your - family, because of a risk of damage to your liver.
-You are suspected to suffer from any metabolic disorders, particularly hereditary enzyme deficiency disorders such as a "urea cycle disorder" because of a risk of increased ammonia level in the blood. - You have a rare disorder named 'carnitine palmitoyltransferase type II deficiency', because you are at an increased risk of muscle disorders. - You have impaired dietary intake in carnitine, found in meat and dairy products, especially in children less than 10 years old. - You have a deficiency in carnitine and are taking carnitine.
-You have kidney problems.
-Your specialist may monitor your valproate level or adjust your dose. - (SLE)' a rare disease of the immune system which affects - skin, bones, joints and internal organs If you are not sure if any of the above apply to you, talk to your GP, specialist or pharmacist before taking Epilim.
+• As with other anti-epileptic drugs, convulsions may become worse or happen more frequently whilst taking this medicine.
+If this happens contact your GP or specialist immediately.

+If you or your child taking Epilim Chrono develops problems with balance and co-ordination, feeling lethargic or less alert, vomiting, tell your doctor immediately.
+This may be due to an increased amount of ammonia in the blood.

+Talk to your GP, specialist or pharmacist before taking Epilim Chrono if:

+- ▲ You have a brain disease or a metabolic condition affecting vour brain. - ▲ You have problems with your pancreas. - ▲ You have diabetes or are being tested for diabetes.
+This medicine may affect the results of urine tests.

+▲ You know or your doctor suspects that there is a genetic problem caused by a mitochondrial disorder in your family, because of a risk of damage to your liver.

+- ▲ You are suspected to suffer from any metabolic disorders. particularly hereditary enzyme deficiency disorders such as a "urea cycle disorder" because of a risk of increased ammonia level in the blood. - ▲ You have a rare disorder named 'carnitine palmitoyltransferase type II deficiency', because you are at an increased risk of muscle disorders. - ▲ You have impaired dietary intake in carnitine, found in meat and dairy products, especially in children less than 10 years old. - ▲ You have a deficiency in carnitine and are taking carnitine. - ▲ You have kidney problems.
+Your specialist may monitor your valproate level or adjust your dose. - ▲ You have an illness called 'systemic lupus erythematosus (SLE)' - a rare disease of the immune system which affects skin, bones, joints and internal organs.

+If you are not sure if any of the above apply to you, talk to your GP, specialist or pharmacist before taking Epilim Chrono.